 Science is frequently meant nowadays in a narrow sense, in which it is a systematic method to understand the world of phenomena directly observable by our outer senses.
 Yet it is clear that scientific method itself is not directly observable by our outer senses, therefore the task to find the most suitable scientific method cannot be realized within the framework of this popular, narrowly conceived science which considers only observable phenomena.
 The founders of modern science were faced with the problem to find a suitable method to obtain confirmed, reliable knowledge.
-Today the situation is somewhat different, science already applies a certain scientific method, and now our problem is to find the most suitable scientific method.
+Today the situation is somewhat different, science already applies a certain scientific method, and now our problem is to find the most suitable scientific method beyond a merely empirical one.
 Such a problem can be solved only within the framework of a more general system of knowledge.
-If one would prefer to expand the limits of science in order to make it able confirming or rejecting its own findings, we can redefine science as the unified system of all empirical and theoretical knowledge, confirmed by both, simultaneously.
+If one would prefer to expand the limits of science in order to make it able confirming or rejecting its own findings, we can redefine science as the unified system of all empirical and theoretical knowledge, confirmed by both.
 Recognizing the significance of empirical facts for science was an achievement of Medieval philosophy of science.
 The founders of modern science, among them Nicolai Copernicus, Francis Bacon, Johannes Kepler, and Galileo Galilei were scientists and philosophers at the same time, and so they all were well equipped to become able working out the Medievial scientific method that is since then called as "modern", which is based not on speculation, like its predecessor, but on two legs: empirical and theoretical knowledge.
 We can use both of these tools in our task exploring how to obtain universally acceptable and reliable knowledge.
 Such a task corresponds to another one, namely, how to generalize the modern scientific method based on medieval achievements, to assign science a power to obtain universally acceptable and reliable knowledge.

-As Hempel5 remarked, the concepts of science are the knots in a network of systematic interrelationships in which laws and theoretical principles form the threads.
+As Hempel4 remarked, the concepts of science are the knots in a network of systematic interrelationships in which laws and theoretical principles form the threads.
 Therefore in the task of reconsidering the scientific method we have to consider first the basic concepts of science and philosophy.
 In order to assist our attempt to abstract ourselves from ad hoc commitments, let us refer to the basic concepts by a mathematical notation.
 Let us denote the concept of phenomena as P, material object as MO, matter as M, the Universe as U, life as LI, and mind as MD.
 Perhaps the most economic and agreeable way is to use these basic concepts in their most conventional meaning reflected in basic encyclopedias and dictionaries, which we indicate here in case of necessity.
 Let us introduce the following concepts as given below:

-- a) P, phenomena: in general, phenomena are the objects of the senses (e.g., sights and sounds) as contrasted with what is apprehended by the intellect/mind6; - b) MO, material object: material objects are quasi-invariant systems, obtained from phenomena with the help of already accustomed, already unconscious and automatic operations of mind.
-Despite of their abstracted nature, MOs are usually regarded as directly observable, since the method of abstraction became automatic; - c) M, matter: all material objects together forms the matter of the observable universe, consisting from elementary particles, atoms, molecules, macroscopic objects, planets, and galaxies;
+- a) P, phenomena: in general, phenomena are the objects of the senses (e.g., sights and sounds) as contrasted with what is apprehended by the intellect/mind5; - b) MO, material object: material objects are quasi-invariant systems, obtained from phenomena with the help of already accustomed, already unconscious and automatic operations of mind.
+Despite of their abstracted nature, MOs are usually regarded as directly observable, since the method of abstraction became automatic; - c) M, matter: all material objects together forms the matter of the observable universe, consisting from elementary particles, atoms, molecules, macroscopic objects, planets, and galaxies; - d) U, universe, nature, world: the Universe involves not only the observable universe6, but also all the laws and principles7 governing it.
+The Universe is the reliable basis of the complete, self-consistent system of all what is not only theoretically conceivable but also empirically testable;